 - You can increase your contributions without having to adjust your budget

-- You benefit from a higher yield by investing additional amounts from contributions and grants received as a result of the RESP loan
+- You benefit from a higher yield by investing additional amounts from contributions and grants received as a result of the RESP loan for your child.

 The advantages of our RESP loan